cs19b007iittp/ANIMALIA/README.md

 1. There is a scope to customize quiz questions instead of taking them API(simply replace API link with path to question file).
 2. Extension to all 29 states of India.

-NOTE: Attached below is the google doc link which has information regarding invidual contribution to the project https://docs.google.com/document/d/1EnRxaUQELIiBgonLyXNOSNRehVfosiDDuAY1Klvp1p0/edit?usp=sharing
+**NOTE**: Attached below is the google doc link which has information regarding invidual contribution to the project https://docs.google.com/document/d/1EnRxaUQELIiBgonLyXNOSNRehVfosiDDuAY1Klvp1p0/edit?usp=sharing